813-471-8810 [email protected]

 Project Scope and Background

 Research on Monk Saki Monkeys at Amazonia Expeditions lodges began with Janice Chism and several of her masters students who tracked and studied the Sakis over several years.
-After meeting Paul at the Estación Biológica Quebrada Blanco, Malika started the feeding ecology project alongside a handful of other potential projects with some having been identified as areas of interested by the Chism lab – one to investigate a possible second species of Sakis, one to study fleeing behaviors, and a fecal sample based kinship analysis.
+After meeting Paul at the Estación Biológica Quebrada Blanco, Malika started the feeding ecology project alongside a handful of other potential projects with some having been identified as areas of interest by the Chism lab – one to investigate a possible second species of Sakis, one to study fleeing behaviors, and a fecal sample based kinship analysis.
 The feeding ecology project started with extensive preparation including acquiring permits and Peruvian residency with assistance from Amazonia Expeditions before Malika could begin designing the scope of work.
-Malika began the project in February of 2019 and after training with Malika for a week in 2021, Abigail stepped in to continue the project alongside Don Aladino and the other assistant guides.
+Malika began the project in February of 2019 and after training with Malika for a week in 2021, Abigail stepped in to continue the project alongside Aladino Sr. and the other assistant guides.

 Saki Monkey photographed by Tahuayo Lodge guest Mike Cargall